 I decided to topcoat the mouldings once the door was hung.
 With all the 'dips' in between the mouldings I was worried the topcoat could 'pool' if I wasn't careful, at least by hanging the door, gravity would draw my attention to any drips.

 It's about now, I stand back and look at what I've made and give myself a little 'pat on the back'.
 Who would believe this started as flat pack pine?!

 I hope you found this blog helpful and are feeling confident to create your own version?
 Be sure to tag me on social media (Facebook (click here) and/or Instagram (click here) if you produce one as I would love to see what you create!

 Likewise for my product suggestions - if you buy any of them tag me and let me know what you make of them!
-To get hold of the products I have mentioned, and much, much more - be sure to checkout Shabby Nook by clicking here!
+To get hold of the products I have mentioned, and much more, be sure to check out Shabby Nook by clicking here!